verybadcat/CSharpMath/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug/unintentional side effect so it can be fixed.
 title: ''
 labels: Type/Bug
 assignees: ''